sinistersnare/sinistersnare.github.io/content/post/robson-tree-traversal.md

 The table of contents may help for people who think they can skip a bit :)

-TODO: add some history

-> In 1968, Donald Knuth asked whether a non-recursive algorithm for in-order traversal exists, that uses no stack and leaves the tree unmodified.
-One of the solutions to this problem is tree threading, presented by J. H. Morris in 1979.[1][2]

-## Table of Contents ##
+# Table of Contents #

 1. What is a Tree?
     - How do we traverse a tree?
 2. Why is the 'standard' method bad?
 3. How can we do better than linear!?!?!
 4. Stackless Traversals
     - The Threaded Tree
     - The Link-Inversion Model
 5. The Robson Tree Traversal
     - An Unholy Matrimony
     - A Walkthrough
 6. Conclusion

-## What is a Tree? ##
+# What is a Tree? #

 A 'tree' is a data structure commonly used in datastructures found in programs used everywhere.
 Filesystems use trees to store their [data](https://en.wikipedia.org/wiki/B-tre),